 One way to achieve sustainable growth that can withstand external factors is to balance commercial and residential work.
 This way, when one side slows down, the other can pick up the slack and ensure that technicians won’t be sitting around waiting for work.

-Services are complex by nature and providing them has little in common with selling a simple product.
-Particularly in the commercial area, where business-to-business is the norm and the stakes are much higher, service contract management is a practice where the stakeholders agree on a mutual definition of what services should be provided, as well as the expected standard of quality.
+The services you offer are complex.
+Selling them to customers is much more than selling a simple product.
+This rings particularly true in the commercial area, where business-to-business is the norm and the stakes are much higher.
+Service contract management is a practice where the stakeholders agree on a mutual definition of what services should be provided, as well as the expected standard of quality.

 According to Tersh Blissett, an HVAC expert with 15 years of experience in the field,